groupe-sii/ogham/README.md

 ## Sending an email with both HTML and text

-Sending an email with HTML content AND text content is really important for smartphones.
-When a smartphone receives an email it displays the sender, the subject and also a preview of the message.
-If the message is only HTML, the preview may be unreadable.
-That's why the smartphones are using the text alternative for the preview.
+Sending an email with HTML content **and** text content might be really important, at least for smartphones.
+When a smartphone receives an email, it displays the sender, the subject and also a preview of the message, using the text alternative.
+If the message is only HTML, the preview might be unreadable.

 This sample shows how to provide both HTML content and text content.
 This sample is available [here](sample-standard-usage/src/main/java/fr/sii/notification/sample/standard/email/HtmlAndTextSample.java).